ERROR 2024, Hilo, Hawaii

 Proceedings Publication

-Accepted papers from the workshop will be published as part of eScience 2023 proceedings to be published by the IEEE Computer Society Press, USA and made available online through the IEEE Digital Library.
+Accepted papers from the workshop will be published as part of SBAC-PAD 2024 proceedings to be published by the IEEE Computer Society Press, USA and made available online through the IEEE Digital Library.

 Paper Submission Guidelines